acquia/blt/readme/updating-blt.md

 1. Check the [release information](https://github.com/acquia/blt/releases) to see if there are special update instructions for the new version.
 1. Review and commit changes to your project files.
-1. Rarely, you may need to refresh your local environment via `blt local:setup`.
+1. Rarely, you may need to refresh your local environment via `blt setup`.
 This will drop your local database and re-install Drupal.

 ### Modifying update behavior